fredrikn/hoverfly-dotnet/README.md

 hoverfly.ImportSimulation(new FileSimulationSource("simulation_test.json"));
 ```

-Specify own simulations for a call to specific URL:
+Specify you own simulations for a call to specific URL:

 ```
 var hoverfly = new Hoverfly(HoverflyMode.SIMULATE);